ckflight/RADAR_24GHZ_NEURAL_NETWORK/README.md

 The radar files are parsed and combined in a single .txt files by using PYTHON scripts below.
 Then MATLAB is running Neural Network Front and Back Propagation on radar files for classification.
 It detects each type with 100% accuracy over FFT records with just 15 training examples per class.

-The example picture belongs to the movement a car.
+The example picture belongs to a moving car.
 Doppler shifts can be seen easily as well.
 The example FFT picture belongs to a running video.
 The peak moves from beginning to end.
 Run with radar_result folder to see.
 I cannot upload unparsed data from radar to github.
 Therefore uploaded parsed and ready to use data in radar_result files in 2 parts in zip file.
 Put all .txt files under same folder named as radar_result.